brand icon Jan21

 • Quick Start Guide & User Manual

 There are a few other starter set options that include more Activator Capsules.
-If you feel confident that you’ll love Force of Nature because it’s a non-toxic cleaning option, you may want to get a larger set.
+If you feel confident you’ll love Force of Nature because it’s a non-toxic cleaning option, you may want to get a larger set.

 Is Force Of Nature Cleaner Worth It?